Ricardo Blázquez: Biography

-In 2009, he was one of five bishops charged with conducting an investigation of the Legionnaires of Christ, with responsibility for the order's branches in Spain, France, Germany, Switzerland, Ireland, Holland, Poland, Austria and Hungary.
+In 2009, he was one of five bishops charged with conducting an investigation of the Legionaries of Christ, with responsibility for the order's branches in Spain, France, Germany, Switzerland, Ireland, Holland, Poland, Austria and Hungary.
 In September 2010, he was named to conduct an apostolic visitation of that order's lay apostolate, Regnum Christi, as well.

 On 13 March 2010, Pope Benedict XVI appointed him Archbishop of Valladolid.
 He was installed there on 17 April.

 He has served on various commissions within the Bishops’ Conference of Spain including the Doctrine of the Faith, the Liturgical Commission and the Commission for Interconfessional Relations.

 He was elected three times to a three-year term as president of the Spanish Episcopal Conference in 2005, 2014, and 2017.
 He was vice-president from 2008 to 2014.
 He was elected by that Conference to participate in the Synod of Bishops on the family in October 2014 and 2015.

-On 29 March 2014, Pope Francis made him a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life. and he renewed this appointment for another five-year term on 8 July 2019.
+On 29 March 2014, Pope Francis made him a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and he renewed this appointment for another five-year term on 8 July 2019.

 On 4 January 2015, Pope Francis announced that he would make him a cardinal on 14 February.
 At that ceremony, he was assigned the titular church of Santa Maria in Vallicella.
 He was the first ordinary of Valladolid to become a cardinal since 1919, only the third in its 400-year history.

 On 13 April 2015 Pope Francis appointed him a member of the Congregation for the Doctrine of the Faith and the Pontifical Council for Culture, and on 27 June 2015 of the Congregation for Oriental Churches.
 On 8 January 2016, Pope Francis named him a member of the Administration of the Patrimony of the Apostolic See.
 He was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments on 28 October 2016.

 In November 2015, the Spanish Episcopal Conference elected him grand chancellor of the Pontifical University of Salamanca, a post he had held once before.

 He was one of three prelates the Spanish Episcopal Conference elected to participate in the Synod of Bishops on Youth in October 2018.

 Pope Francis accepted his resignation as archbishop of Valladolid on 17 June 2022.